Four-point functions of gravitons and conserved currents of CFT in momentum space: testing the nonlocal action with the TTJJ: Perturbative analysis in the conformal case

 with the property

 These relations show that the anomaly part of the action satisfies the conservation Ward identity

 and the anomalous trace Ward identity

-Therefore, the anomaly part of the correlator satisfies by itself the conservation WI.
+Therefore, the anomaly part of the correlator satisfies the conservation WI by itself.
 A direct, explicit computation of the diagrams allows to check these relations for $d=4$.
-The explicit anomalous conformal Ward Identities satisfied by the single form factors of the decompositions will be discussed in forthcoming work.
+The explicit anomalous conformal Ward Identities satisfied by the single form factors of the decompositions will be discussed elsewhere.